timofeysie/heroes2/README.md

     "postinstall": "typings install",
 ```

-However, this then deploys without an error, but the page is broken with similar errors in the heroku logs:
+This deploys without an error, but the page is broken with similar errors in the heroku logs:
 ```
 2016-09-11T01:49:01.928261+00:00 app[web.1]: sh: 1: tsc: not found
 2016-09-11T01:49:01.939402+00:00 app[web.1]: npm ERR!
 Linux 3.13.0-93-generic